 A client may begin therapy to get help for some of the above listed behaviors that has caused disruption in their lives.
 As therapy progresses, the client might reveal that they were raised in an alcoholic home.
 Once that connection is made, the therapist will guide the client toward understanding this as the root cause of adult traits that may have led to relationship and intimacy issues, career problems, dysfunction in their own family, or even their own substance use disorder.

-A therapist helps the ACOA identify the effects of growing up with their alcoholic parent.
-Therapy assists clients in identifying their thoughts and behavioral responses to certain triggers or stressors that are negatively impacting their emotions.
-Therapy assists in developing new healthy thought and behavior patterns that foster a more positive mindset.
-New coping skills are learned that ultimately help the client better manage their thoughts and emotions, making lasting improvements in their daily lives.
+Therapists rely primarily on cognitive behavioral therapy (CBT) as well as other behavioral models that are appropriate for the client’s specific issues.
+CBT is a short-term therapy that helps clients identify their thoughts and behavioral responses to certain triggers or stressors that can negatively impact their emotions.
+The therapist then guides them toward adapting new healthy thought and behavior patterns that fosters a more positive mindset.
+New coping skills are taught that will ultimately help the client better manage their thoughts and emotions, making lasting improvements in their daily lives.

 People Psych Therapists Treat Adult Children of Alcoholics